camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 can disconnect the browser, which must then join the new SSID.

-`/api/v1/web/status` publishes the hardware profile and capabilities, including touch/status displays, the local sensor backend, and supported sensor modes.
+`/api/v1/web/status` publishes the hardware profile and capabilities, including touch/status displays and individually supported sensor modes.
 The SPA hides remote-display, LVGL appearance, and unsupported source controls at runtime, allowing the same embedded assets to serve both hardware targets.

-`/api/v1/sensors` is a read-only diagnostic model used by the Sensors and Setup pages.
+`/api/v1/sensors` is the diagnostic and calibration read model used by the Sensors and Setup pages.
 Each channel reports `configured`, `observed`, its `valid | out_of_range | not_configured | waiting | invalid | stale` state, sample age, finite voltage/current/power observations, and optional duty.
 A finite out-of-range observation remains visible here; unavailable values are `null`.
 Operational Power and History interfaces remain calculation-eligible only.
 UART mode additionally exposes receiving/waiting/stale connection state, last-valid age, advertised channel mask, sequence and producer uptime, parser error, and bounded frame/error counters.
-ADC and Demo report `transport: null` rather than inventing connection semantics.
+ADS1115 mode distinguishes initialization from recent conversion health and reports success age, consecutive failures, bus errors, and lock timeouts.
+Physical ADC modes also expose raw input volts and the active source's gain/offset/defaults.
+Calibration writes use `POST /api/v1/sensors/calibration`; unwired channels and non-calibrated sources are rejected.
+Demo reports `transport: null` rather than inventing connection semantics.

-The binary frame is exactly 64 bytes, packed and little-endian; do not map a future C++ struct directly in browser code.
+The V4 binary frame is exactly 84 bytes, packed and little-endian; do not map a future C++ struct directly in browser code.
 Each new connection receives the most recent 60 frames (about 30 seconds) in chronological order before normal 2 Hz delivery resumes. `web/src/lib/api.js` parses it with `DataView` and is